 In the 17th and 18th centuries, the place where the current Foz do Iguaçu is located was the seat of the Hispano-Jesuit locality of Santa María del Iguazú; the Portuguese and Brazilian bandeirantes destroyed it; then it was not until 1914 that the current city was founded at this strategic point.

-See more information about Foz do Iguaçu
+See more about how to get to Foz do Iguaçu

 See also information on Argentina.